-GASB Statement 34 requires that non-current governmental assets, such as land and improvements, and non-current governmental liabilities, such as general obligation bonds and due to developer be reported in the governmental activities column in the government-wide Statement of Net Position.
+GASB Statement 34 requires that non-current governmental assets, such as capital assets, and non-current governmental liabilities, such as special assessment bonds, be reported in the governmental activities column in the government-wide Statement of Net Position.

 4. Assets, Deferred Outflows of Resources, Liabilities, and Net Position or Equity a.
 Cash and Investments